Mindful Eating Programs and Training

 We then did a mirror activity and I explained:

-When you speak or think negatively about your body, it can hear you!
-What kind of an effect does that have on how it feels and behaves?
+When you speak or think negatively about your body, it hears you!

-We concluded the session with a little “homework” that you may find helpful:
+We concluded the session with a little journaling “homework” you may find helpful too:

 Love,